whosonfirst/go-whosonfirst-spatial-grpc/README.md

 gRPC support for the `go-whosonfirst-spatial` interfaces.

-## Important
+## Documentation

-Work in progress.
-Everything will change.
-Documentation to follow.
+Documentatin is incomplete.

 ## Tools